 With its sweltering southern heat, roaring traffic, and lack of outstanding sights, Chennai has often been seen as the dowdier sibling among India’s four biggest cities.
 But even if you’re just caught here between connections,

-A private car will pick-up from Chennai airport and transfer to the hotel for check-in.
+A private car will pick you from Chennai airport and transfer you to the hotel for check-in.
 Evening at your leisure.
 Overnight stay will be at the hotel in Chennai.

 After breakfast check out from the hotel and head towards Mahabalipuram.
 The beauty of this place is not only due to the magnificent ancient architecture but the vast casuarinas trees, the silvery sandy beach the classical hand male crafts around have made them all form what is a collective splendor.

-Dinner & overnight stay will be at a hotel in Mahabalipuram.
+Dinner & overnight stay will be at the hotel in Mahabalipuram.

 Meals: Breakfast & Dinner